 - To see how affordable it is for you to earn a degree at ESU.

-Look for Alex to be on-campus at NCC for face-to-face meetings this fall term.
+Look for an Admissions Representative to be on-campus at NCC for face-to-face meetings this fall term.

 As an NCC student, you have options when transferring to East Stroudsburg University (ESU).

 Using the guides found on this page, you can make the choice that is best for you.
-You may also consult with Alex Lincoln, transfer specialist, or your NCC transfer office for additional guidance.
+You may also consult with Stanton Estwick, Assistant Director of Admissions, or your NCC transfer office for additional guidance.